RexManglicmot/ai_research_assistant/rex_learning_log.md

 - In industry practice, you usually do not put logging inside the tests/ directory — tests should focus on assertions and expected behavior, not producing logs.

 - Commited the HF token to .env file somehow, but did not put ".env" in .gitignore and it was commited.
 There  was a GitHub violation where I was unable to commit.
 Had to debug and make a new repo called rag_agent_llm_as_a_judge_v2.

+- DO NOT create the github CI yaml file till later in the AI pipeline, I will get notificaitons via email for every push and PR